Qaswara98/Methods-and-tools-for-software-development-in-bioinformatics/README.md

 Alternative from main

 > [This draft reflects our discussions and agreements up to this point.
 It is subject to modification at any time should we decide to ]
+>
+> > [!NOTE]
+> This draft reflects our discussions and agreements up to this point.
+It is subject to modification at any time should we decide to.